durvalrafael/rdstation-js-integration/docs/rdstation_js_integration_devs.md

 + Test,
 + Deploy.

-If you intend to use create a new automate task you may check where the whole magic happens: `/gruntfile.js`.
+If you want to create a new automated task you may check where the whole magic happens: `/gruntfile.js`.
 See [Grunt documentation and it's plugins](http://gruntjs.com/) for developing.

 ### CircleCI

-RD Station JS Integration uses continuous integration from Circle CI.
-Everytime you push anything to Github, CircleCI will run the tasks defined in ./circle.yml
+RD Station Integration uses Circle CI!
+Everytime you push anything to Github, CircleCI will run the tasks defined in `/circle.yml`.

 ### Amazon Cloudfront deploy

-The minified script is in Amazon CloudFront.
-Gruntfile has a task for deploying.
+Gruntfile has a task `deploy` for deploying any `app/*.min.js` file into Amazon Cloudfront.
+In case you need to upload any other file to Amazon, you should add it to the `grunt deploy` task.
-You may notice that the script is not being deployed after it passes in the tests.
-We made this choice due to secutiry reasons.
-In Github you find a file with generic credentials for amazon `/.aws_credentials.json`.
+You may have noticed that the script wasn’t deployed after it has passed the tests.
+We made this choice due to secutiry reasons: The `grunt deploy` task needs the Amazon credentials', since the repository is public, it's not safe to reveal company credentials in it.
+To avoid test errors, you find at Github a file with generic credentials for amazon `/.aws_credentials.json`.

-For deploy task works, aws_credentials must have real Amazon S3 credentials, which won't be revealed.
+To make deploy task works, fill `.aws_credentials` with your Amazon S3 credentials.